opendata-for-all/wapiml/README.md

 - Eclipse Modeling tools (it can be found [here](http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/oxygen2)).

 To visualize the generated UML models:
-- UML 2.5 modeling environments in Eclipse such as [Papyrus](https://www.eclipse.org/papyrus/) and [UMLDesigner](https://marketplace.eclipse.org/content/uml-designer) (we tested the tool with Papyrus).
+- A UML 2.5 modeling environment in Eclipse such as [Papyrus](https://www.eclipse.org/papyrus/) or [UMLDesigner](https://marketplace.eclipse.org/content/uml-designer) (we tested the tool with Papyrus).

 ## Installation
 1. Open Eclipse IDE